ankaAR/bestiario5e/_creatures/tarul-var.md

 ***Rejuvenation.*** If Var is destroyed but his phylactery remains intact, Var gains a new body in ldlO days, regaining all his hit points and becoming active again.
 The new body appears within 5 feet of the phylactery.

-***Spellcasting.*** Var is a 12th-level spellcaster.
+***Lanzamiento de conjuros.*** Var is a 12th-level spellcaster.
 His spellcasting ability is Intelligence (spell save DC 17, +9 to hit with spell attacks).
 He has the following wizard spells prepared:

 Cantrips (at will):.fire bolt, mage hand, minor illusion, prestidigitation, ray of frost